Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

 \subsection{Linear interpolation in latent space}

-Flatness of the latent manifold is expected to improve the usefulness of linear interpolation across moderate distances.
-This is qualitatively illustrated in \cref{fig:cows-qualitative} for dataset \ref{label:r}.
-For $\lambda=0$ the decoder output of linear interpolations in latent space does not at all reproduce continuously rotating objects, whereas it clearly does for $\lambda=10$.
+Let $x, y$ be two input images.
+We may obtain an interpolant between $x$ and $y$ in the following way.
+Let $\tilde x$ and $\tilde y\in \R^l$ be the latent codes corresponding to $x, y$ and let $\tilde z$ be a linear interpolation of $\tilde x, \tilde y$.
+Decoding $\tilde z$ gives the desired interpolant $z$ between $x$ and $y$.
+In formulas, $z=\psi(\alpha \phi(x) + (1-\alpha) \phi(y))$ for an interpolation coefficient $\alpha \in [0, 1]$.
+Flatness of the latent manifold is expected to improve the usefulness of interpolants obtained in this way across moderate distances, since one then expects the interpolant $\tilde z$ to be close to the latent manifold.
+This is qualitatively illustrated in \cref{fig:cows-qualitative} for dataset \ref{dataset:r}.
+For $\lambda=0$, the decoder output of linear interpolations in latent space does not at all reproduce continuously rotating objects, whereas it clearly does for $\lambda=10$.
 Since our focus is on the regularizing properties of our encoder loss functional $E^{\sample}$, the decoder was intentionally not trained on linear interpolation and furthermore not additionally regularized.
-An additional training of the decoder on linear interpolants in latent space would obviously improve the interpolation quality even more and perhaps even for $\lambda=0$ allow the decoder to compensate the deficiencies visible in \cref{fig:cows-qualitative,fig:quantization}.
-As illustrated in \cref{fig:quantization}, due to the extrinsic curvature of the latent manifold, linear interpolation of course only makes sense for sufficiently close endpoints.
-To quantify the error of a linear interpolation in latent space we measured the $L^2$-error to the ground truth geodesic interpolation using the following error measure on a test sample set $\sample'\subset\{(x,y)\in M\times M\,:\,y\in D_\eps^M(x)\}$ as a function of interpolation distance
+An additional training of the decoder on linear interpolants in latent space would likely improve the interpolation quality even more, and perhaps even allow the decoder to compensate for the deficiencies visible in \cref{fig:cows-qualitative,fig:quantization} for $\lambda=0$.
+Due to the extrinsic curvature of the latent manifold, linear interpolation of course only makes sense for sufficiently close endpoints, as illustrated in \cref{fig:quantization}.
+To quantify the error of a linear interpolation in latent space as a function of interpolation distance, for a fixed test sample set $\sample[]\subset M\times M$ we let $\sample[\delta]=\{(x,y)\in \sample[]\,:\, d_M(x,y)\leq \delta\}$ and define